juanpc2018/Amiga-Guide-4000-4000T/README.md

 A4000T "Tower" has a coin battery like -CR, there is only 1 Final Rev4 board, </br>
 has built-in SCSI-2 NEC 53C710 controller, Desktop does Not have SCSI-2. </br>
-4000T Requires a different Rom Kickstart 3.1 with SCSI-2 drivers. </br>
+A4000T Requires a different Rom Kickstart 3.1T with SCSI-2 drivers. </br>
 A4000D has many optional 3rd party SCSI Cards available </br> schematics were reverse eng. and [recreation boards were made](https://scsi.me/#lineup)  </br>

-Amiga 4000 series D/T have Zorro-3 Slots "faster" </br>
+Amiga 4000 series D/T have Zorro-3 Slots "faster" vs. A2000 Zorro-2 </br>
 AGA video chipset like A1200 </br>
 All Amigas come with a "basic" GPU, that requires special 15KHz monitor, &/or scan converter  </br>
 rare DB23 connector + adapter to DB15 VGA </br>
-The A/T had standard AT Power supply "low efficiency 68%"  </br>
+The A/T has standard AT Power supply "low efficiency 68%"  </br>
-The "D" had a different custom PSU, with different connectors. </br>
+The "D" has a different custom PSU, with different connectors. </br>

 many Amiga store websites sell most parts for DIY or pre-built adapters. </br>

 A3000 & A2000 have a similar story, but more advanced,  </br>
-because boards were more "available", easy to find,  </br>
+because were more common / available, easy to buy / find,  </br>
-some recreated failing custom chips in FPGA "drop in replacements"  </br>
+some recreated custom chips in FPGA "drop in replacements"  </br>
 [A3000 (90-92)](https://en.wikipedia.org/wiki/Amiga_3000) was recreated completely again in Hardware. </br>
 A4000 still require custom IC's: D has socket, T is soldered to the board. </br>
+similar to C64, custom ICs were also recreated in FPGA, ARM & CPLD. </br>

 When Apple transitioned to PPC, some Amiga developers also created Dual-CPU accelerator boards </br>
-like Cyberstorm Mk3 060 & PPC 603e or 604e </br>
+like Cyberstorm Mk3 with M68k 060 & PowerPC 603e or 604e </br>
 AmigaOS4 was recompiled for PPC architecture, </br>
-and Newer Amiga X1000 X5000 machines for PPC CPU's were launched </br>
+and Newer Amiga X1000 X5000 machines for PPC were launched </br>
 Those PPC had a CPU similar to PowerMac G5 "64-Bit" Single/Dual-Core versions </br>
 but the CPU they chosed does Not have Altivec "MMX instructions" </br>
 There are Modern PPC Cpus today for embedded systems that contain Altivec "Newer" generations </br>